HexHive/ViDeZZo/README.md

 More technical details go in to our paper.
 The usage of ViDeZZo is as follows.

-Some development plans.
-- [ ] Fix messages lost due to not enough seed size
-- [ ] Tune performance a bit

 ## Docker container

 We recommend running ViDeZZo in a docker container.
 We also tested ViDeZZo on a